airayzing/Help-Docs-v2/product-guides-and-training/whatsapp-bot-creation-with-automated-onboarding.md

 ---
 description: >-
-  This page contains end to end guide to create the WhatsApp Bot with Automated ChatbotWorld Onboarding.
+  This page contains end to end guide to create the WhatsApp Bot with Automated Romulus Onboarding.
 ---

 # ⚙️ WhatsApp Bot Creation with Automated onboarding

-be talkingThis document will guide you through the step-by-step process of creating the ChatbotWorld WhatsApp Bot using the WhatsApp Business Cloud API.
-Following these instructions, you can set up your WhatsApp Bot and integrate it with the ChatbotWorld platform.
+be talkingThis document will guide you through the step-by-step process of creating the Romulus WhatsApp Bot using the WhatsApp Business Cloud API.
+Following these instructions, you can set up your WhatsApp Bot and integrate it with the Romulus platform.

 ## **Step 1:** Check for Pre-requisites

-Before you begin, ensure you have the necessary prerequisites in place, such as access to the ChatbotWorld platform, WhatsApp number, etc.
+Before you begin, ensure you have the necessary prerequisites in place, such as access to the Romulus platform, WhatsApp number, etc.

 #### Pre-requisites